robotamer/tamer/md/en/code/v/highlighter.md

 title = "Highlighter"
 date = "2026-04-12 22:24:06"
-description = "Highlighter is a code highlighter module for v, and a standalone cli tool." tags = ["code", "v"]
+description = "Highlighter is a code highlighter module for v, and a standalone cli tool." tags = ["code", "v", "website", "markdown", "highlight"]
 +++

+A lightweight, native V module to inject (Prism-compatible css) syntax highlighting into static HTML files at build time.
+No client-side JavaScript required.

 The shell command Highlighter will walk all sub direcories looking for html files.

-As module, a lightweight, native V module to inject (Prism-compatible css) syntax highlighting into static HTML files at build time.
-No client-side JavaScript required.

 ## Features
 - **Native V**: No external regex engine dependencies.